-The Jews knew well that God called Himself the I AM in His conversation with Moses at the burning bush.
-When Jesus called Himself by the same name, they rightly concluded that Jesus was claiming to be God.
+The Jews knew God called Himself the I AM in His conversation with Moses at the burning bush.
+When Jesus called Himself by the same name, they rightly concluded Jesus claimed to be God.
 But because the Jews thought Jesus was just a demon-possessed lunatic, they accused Him of blasphemy.
 To blaspheme is to greatly disrespect God.
 The Jews grabbed nearby construction stones to hurl at Jesus, hoping to kill Him and shut Him up.
 But Jesus slipped out of their presence before they could throw even one stone.

-The wording in verse 59 suggests that Jesus was hidden by another.
-Most likely this wording means that God the Father helped Jesus escape without harm.
-Jesus' unlikely escape is even more evidence that He is the Son of God.
+The wording in verse 59 suggests Jesus was hidden by another.
+Most likely this wording means God the Father helped Jesus escape without harm.
+Jesus' unlikely escape is even more evidence He is the Son of God.

 One day Jesus didn't escape death.
 Instead He met an angry mob of Jews who came to arrest Him and crucify Him.
-They, like the crowd in John 8, thought that killing Jesus would make Him go away and be forgotten.
-They didn't know that Jesus willingly went to the cross to die for their sins.
-And they didn't know Jesus would raise from the dead three days later victorious over the grave.
-Furthermore, they would have never guessed that Jesus would be alive today building His church through believers on earth.
+They, like the crowd in John 8, thought killing Jesus would make Him go away forever.
+They didn't know Jesus willingly went to the cross to die for their sins.
+And they didn't know Jesus would rise from the dead three days later in triumph over the grave.
+Furthermore, they would have never guessed Jesus would be actively building His church through believers on earth today.